Doodle Bug scooter

+Overview

 Doodle Bugs were powered by 1½ hp engines from Briggs & Stratton or Clinton.
 The Doodle Bug Standard Model B was the only Doodle Bug series powered by Clinton engines; one thousand or less of these were built, all during the first production run of ten thousand scooters.
 All other Doodle Bug scooters, including the Standard Model A that was produced alongside the Model B during the first production run, used variants of the Briggs & Stratton NP engine.
 Four production runs of ten thousand scooters each were built.

 An annual reunion of Doodle Bug owners and restorers is held in Webster City.